EXYZED/AerodynamicalCollective/_posts/2019-07-11-Site-Donations.md

 ## How you can help:

 ### By Donation
 With donations as little as 2$, you can buy me a hot cup of cocoa, they really help when I'm writing these articles.
+(All donations go towards the development of the site unless it's cocoa).

 [PayPal.Me](https://www.paypal.me/F1Antoan)